Skip to main content

 "Yes.
 How are things at home?"
 He asked.

 "They seem fine."
-She looked around to check if anyone was hearing her.
+She looked around to check if anyone was listening to her.
 "But then both of them are behaving oddly."

 "How so?"
 He frowned.
 Suddenly Bondita giggled.